-The Technical Studies Degree program is designed to provide recognition for work and experience while assisting individuals in their preparation for career advancement or change.
+Provide recognition for work and experience while assisting individuals in their preparation for career advancement or change.
 This program is designed to provide skills for personal, professional and community improvement.
 The program is highly individualized and flexible.
 Technical Studies credits may be earned for corporate, industrial, or military training programs after review processes.